lopezdsr/sql-query/sqlref/sql_reference.template.md

 in addition, grouping sets that do not represent a subtotal or grand total.
 A `GROUPY BY COL1, COL2 WITH CUBE` generates the following grouping sets:
 **(COL1, COL2)**, **(COL1)**, **(COL2)**, **()**.
 The **N** elements of a CUBE convert to **2\*\*N** (2 to the power N) grouping sets.

-Referring to the above example, adding a `WITH CUBE` modifier to the *group by* clause computes *rollup* sales data on a quarter by year basis, a yearly basis, a quarterly year-independent basis and a grand total as shown by the following example.
+Referring to the preceding example, adding a `WITH CUBE` modifier to the *group by* clause computes *rollup* sales data on a quarter by year basis, a yearly basis, a quarterly year-independent basis and a grand total as shown by the following example.

 ```sql